xMartin/php-introduction/04_objects_and_classes.md

 With the simpler primitive types, we can't store an address in a meaningful way so we need a data structure to store an address in one single value to make sure, we keep track of every piece of data that belongs to it.

-We also ned to make sure that all addresses have the same structure, so that the parts of our application that handle addresses can rely on.
+We also need to make sure that all addresses have the same structure, so that the parts of our application that handle addresses can rely on.
 For example, the `postal_code` property of an address should always have the same name.
 If it's called `zip_code` sometimes, it leads to inconsistency and potentially dangerous bugs.